College of William & Mary: Campus

 The Sir Christopher Wren Building is the oldest college building in the United States.

-The college is on a 1200 acre campus in Williamsburg, Virginia.
-In 2011, Travel+Leisure named William & Mary one of the most beautiful college campuses in the United States.

-The Sir Christopher Wren Building is the oldest college building in the United States and a National Historic Landmark.
+The college sits on a 1200 acre campus in Williamsburg, Virginia, bordering the historic colonial town.
+The vast majority of William & Mary's 1200 acre consists of woodlands and Lake Matoaka, an artificial lake created by colonists in the early 18th century.
+The Sir Christopher Wren Building is the oldest college building in the United States and was designated as a National Historic Landmark.
 The building, colloquially referred to as the "Wren Building", was named upon its renovation in 1931 to honor the English architect Sir Christopher Wren.
-The basis for the 1930s name is a 1724 history in which mathematics professor Hugh Jones stated the 1699 design was "first modelled by Sir Christopher Wren" and then was adapted "by the Gentlemen there" in Virginia; little is known about how it looked since it burned within a few years of its completion.
+(Note: The basis for the 1930s name is a 1724 history in which mathematics professor Hugh Jones stated the 1699 design was "first modelled by Sir Christopher Wren" and then was adapted "by the Gentlemen there" in Virginia; little is known about how it looked since it burned within a few years of its completion.)
 Today's Wren Building is based on the design of its 1716 replacement.
 The college's alum association has suggested Wren's connection to the 1931 building is a viable subject of investigation.

-Two other buildings around the Wren Building compose an area known as "Ancient" or "Historic Campus": the Brafferton (built within 1723 and originally housing the Indian School, now the President and Provost's offices) and the President's House (built within 1732).
+Two other buildings around the Wren Building compose an area known as "Ancient" or "Historic Campus": the Brafferton (built within 1723 and originally housing the Indian School, now the President and Provost's offices) and the President's House, (built within 1732).
 In addition to the Ancient Campus, which dates to the 18th century, the college also consists of "Old Campus" and "New Campus".
 "Old Campus", adjacent to Ancient Campus, surrounds the Sunken Garden.